scraggo/comparing-javascript-test-runners/comparing-javascript-frameworks.md

 A testing framework should be un-difficult to use.
 The setup, configuration, command-line options, and test writing itself should be _relatively_ straightforward.
 If it's too confusing to a developer to use, it will be less likely that tests will get written.

-### Failure Reporting
+### Failure Reporting and Debugging

 A testing framework should give ample information when a particular test fails.
 We should know exactly which test failed and the stack trace of the unit being called.
+We should also be able to put breakpoints in with our favorite debugging tools.

 ### Works with your framework and environment of choice (React, Redux, Electron, etc)